martius-lab/EQL_Tensorflow/README.md

 ## Introduction

-This repository contains TensorFlow implementation of the architecture from the ICML 2018 paper ["Learning Equations for Extrapolation and Control"](https://arxiv.org/abs/1806.07259).
+This repository contains TensorFlow implementation of the architecture from the ICML 2018 paper ["Learning Equations for Extrapolation and Control"](https://arxiv.org/abs/1806.07259) with **l0 regularization**.
 This work proposes a neural network architecture for symbolic regression.

 ## Dependencies:
 In Pipfile